Thank you for all you do for our region and students!

 Visit this document to view System & Theme Leads.
 For further information, please contact Dr. Adrian Yee, Director of Curriculum at adrian.yee@ubc.ca.

-How is the Spiral Curriculum organised?
+Spiral Curriculum

 In August of 2015, the UBC MD Undergraduate Program launched a renewed curriculum.
 Based on longitudinal learning, the traditional smaller blocks of material that have historically dominated the medical curriculum have been reshaped into “spirals” of integrated Themes, Systems and Clinical Experiences that will recur across all four years.
 Material taught in the foundational sciences such as anatomy, histology, physiology and genetics have been resurrected, at increasing levels of complexity, across all four years, while simulation exercises and immersion into clinical contexts are introduced right from the first year.